A 501 (c) (3) charitable family oriented club for riders of all ages and experience

 Riding and Camping - Fire Restrictions

-Motor vehicles, including motorcycles and all-terrain vehicles, are only permitted on improved roads free of flammable vegetation.
-Possession of the following firefighting equipment is required while traveling, except on state highways, county roads and driveways: one shovel and one gallon of water or one shovel and one 2½ pound or larger fire extinguisher.
-All-terrain vehicles and motorcycles must be equipped with one 2½ pound or larger fire extinguisher.
+Motor vehicles, including motorcycles and all-terrain vehicles, are only permitted on improved roads and trails free of flammable vegetation.
+The following firefighting equipment is required while traveling in vehicles, except on state highways, county roads, and driveways:

-• Class II ATVs must carry a shovel AND fire extinguisher or water.
+• Class II ATVs must carry both a shovel AND either water or a fire extinguisher.

 • Class IV ATVs must carry a fire extinguisher at all times.